— The Council of American Master Mariners, Inc. —

 OPPOSE any expansion of the language of CFR 46 USC 8103 (b)(3) to include any vessel other than those specifically cited therein.
 Furthermore, that any foreign seafarer holding a foreign license, certificate or document who is to be employed on a U.S. flagged vessel, be required to meet the same standards of certification and security check as would be required of a U.S. seafarer.

-Read the CAMM Statement submitted to the docket.
+Read the CAMM Statement submitted to the CFR docket for public comment.

 Adopted 2011, Amended 2013